bradfrost/atomic-design/chapter-3.md

 </code>
 </pre>

 For developers, this type of format most likely looks familiar.
 If you're not a developer, don't freak out!
 Once you look beyond the curly braces and quotes, you'll see that we're defining a *hero* object (for the full-bleed hero area directly below the header) that has a *headline* value of "Lorem Ipsum" and an *img* with a *src* value of "/images/sample/fpo_hero.png".
-We're simply defining this object's attributes and values for those attributes.
+We're simply defining this object's attributes and providing values for those attributes.

 Once those objects are defined, then we can override their attributes at Pattern Lab's page level.
 This is accomplished by creating a new JSON file that matches the page pattern name (for Time Inc.'s homepage, we'll call it `homepage.json`) inside the `pages` directory.